floweredscarf/su25/labs/lab09/index.md

 observations.
 4. If the function is recursive, draw a call tree to map out the recursive calls.
 Within each node, denote how much work that specific node does.
 Then, note the total (sum) work done on each *level*.
+You should also find the height of the recursive call tree.
 This breaks the problem down into smaller parts that we can analyze individually.
 Once each part of the tree has been analyzed, we can then reassemble all the parts to determine the overall runtime of the function.
 5. If the function has a complicated loop, draw a bar chart to map out how much work the body of the loop executes for each iteration.
-6. Only consider what happens for very large N. If you see a statement like `if (N < 1) {return 0}` at the top of an algorithm this doesn't mean that we can immediately say the algorithm has a best case runtime in $$\Theta(1)$$.
+6. **Only consider what happens for very large N.** If you see a statement like `if (N < 1) {return 0}` at the top of an algorithm this doesn't mean that we can immediately say the algorithm has a best case runtime in $$\Theta(1)$$.
+This is a *very* common mistake.

 ### Useful Formulas